thevpc/nuts/website/.dir-template/src/docs/dev/nuts-app.md

     </properties>
 </project>
 ```
-Please take note that we have added a property 'nuts.application=true'.
+Please take note that we have added a property `nuts.application=true`.
-Actually this is no mandatory, but this will help ```nuts``` package manager detect that this application uses NAF before
-downloading it jar (the information will be available in the ```pom.xml``` descriptor on the remote repository).
+Actually this is not mandatory, but this will help ```nuts``` package manager detect that this application uses NAF before downloading its jar (the information will be available in the ```pom.xml``` descriptor on the remote repository).

 Then we will add some cool features to our application.
 We write a dummy message whenever the application is installed, uninstalled or updated.
 We will also add support to "--file=[path]" argument to specify the workbook path.